zb81/weapp-launcher/README.md

 > }
 > ```
 >
-> Wechat Devtool will be opened automatically when the build completed.
+> Wechat Devtool will launch automatically when the build completed.